JarekErvin/JarekErvin.github.io/_posts/2016-10-20-Genre-&-Historical-Materialism.md

 12. Feuer, “Genre Study and Television,” in *Channels of Discourse, Reassembled*, ed.
 Robert C. Allen (Chapel Hill: UNC Press, 1992), 144.

-13. Eg. Northrop Frye, *Anatomy of Criticism: Four Essays* (Princeton: Princeton University Press, 2000); for an early critique of Frye, see Tzvetan Todorov, *The Fantastic: A Structural Approach to a Literary Genre*, trans.
-Richard Howard (Ithaca: Cornell University Press, 1975); for examples of the way music theorists have recently engaged with Frye (albeit in a more pragmatic manner, rejecting much of the transcendentalism that structures Frye’s own thought), see Byron Almén, “Narrative Archetypes: A Critique, Theory, and Method of Narrative Analysis,” *Journal of Music Theory* 47:01 (Spring 2003): 1–39; Michael L. Klein, “Ironic Narrative, Ironic Reading,” *Journal of Music Theory* 53:01 (Spring 2009): 95–136.
+13. Eg. Northrop Frye, *Anatomy of Criticism: Four Essays* (Princeton: Princeton University Press, 2000).
+For an early critique of Frye, see Tzvetan Todorov, *The Fantastic: A Structural Approach to a Literary Genre*, trans.
+Richard Howard (Ithaca: Cornell University Press, 1975).
+For examples of the way music theorists have recently engaged with Frye (albeit in a more pragmatic manner, rejecting much of the transcendentalism that structures Frye’s own thought), see Byron Almén, “Narrative Archetypes: A Critique, Theory, and Method of Narrative Analysis,” *Journal of Music Theory* 47:01 (Spring 2003): 1–39; and Michael L. Klein, “Ironic Narrative, Ironic Reading,” *Journal of Music Theory* 53:01 (Spring 2009): 95–136.

 14. Ludwig Feuerbach, *The Essence of Christianity*, trans.
 George Eliot (Mineola, NY: Dover, 2012).

-15. On suspicion in the academy, see Rita Felski, *The Limits of Critique* (Chicago: University Of Chicago Press, 2015); William Cheng and Susan McClary, *Just Vibrations: The Purpose of Sounding Good* (Ann Arbor: University of Michigan Press, 2016).
+15. On suspicion in the academy, see Rita Felski, *The Limits of Critique* (Chicago: University Of Chicago Press, 2015).
+See also William Cheng and Susan McClary, *Just Vibrations: The Purpose of Sounding Good* (Ann Arbor: University of Michigan Press, 2016).

 16. Feuer, “Genre Study and Television,” 139; Garin Dowd, “"Introduction: Genre Matters in Theory and Criticism,” in *Genre Matters: Essays in Theory and Criticism*, ed.
 Garin Dowd, Lesley Stevenson, and Jeremy Strong (Portland, OR: Intellect, 2006), 11.